c-correa/api-test-c-/README.md

 # API-TEST-C

-API-TEST-C es un proyecto backend modular en **.NET**, diseñado para facilitar la escalabilidad, mantenimiento y organización por módulos funcionales (como citas y usuarios).
+API-TEST-C is a modular backend project in **.NET**, designed to facilitate scalability, maintainability, and organization through functional modules (such as appointments and users).

 ---

-## 📂 Estructura del proyecto
+## 📂 Project Structure

 API-TEST-C/
 ├─ .vscode/ # Configuración del editor Visual Studio Code